MoNoApps/motor/README.md

-# ng-motor
+# motor
-ng motor - the next javascript rules engine generation
+Motor is the next generation of javascript rules engine.